zhaoxm469/v-calendar/docs/datepicker/slot-content.md

 ## Popover

-The `popover` prop determines how popover events are generated in the `inputEvents` slot prop.
+The `popover` prop determines how event handlers are generated in the `inputEvents` slot prop.

 ```ts
 type PopoverProp = boolean | Partial<PopoverOptions>;